ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 - Desired attributes

-  - I wish she is upright and decent.
+  - I wish she is moral and decent.
   - I wish she is kind and won't easily get spiteful.

   - I wish she is smart and wise.